To Section 8 Participants, Landlords, Residents, and Partners:

 The Centers for Disease Control and Prevention (CDC) and the Alameda County Public Health Department have recommended a number of steps that we are implementing.
 We would very much appreciate if you would do your part in helping us.
 We ask that you not visit our office or residential properties.
 Instead, please call us at or email us at HACA Information.
 We have posted signs on our entry doors advising visitors of this.

-Effective March 17, 2020 and continuing through June 30, 2020, HACA will not host any in-person meetings, briefings or client meetings here at our office.
+Effective March 17, 2020 until further notice, HACA will not host any in-person meetings, briefings or client meetings here at our office.
 Instead, work will be conducted via email or phone.
 We will follow strict handwashing procedures and sanitation of community rooms, our lobby and counter surfaces.
 We ask that you use the drop-box to drop off documents instead of coming into the office.
 This is for everyone’s safety.